Pre-Operative Instructions for Conscious Sedation (Adults)

 - Do not self medicate with any other drugs (licit or illicit, which includes alcohol).
 This could cause a potential overdose with serious consequences like death.

-- Don’t hesitate to contact our office if any situations or side effects occur.
+- Don’t hesitate to contact our dental office if any situations or side effects occur.